KoljaWindeler/ytube_music_player/README.md

 # yTube Music Player

-Adds a mediaplayer to Home Assistant that can stream tracks from a playlist to a media player.
+Adds a mediaplayer to Home Assistant that can stream tracks from your YouTube music premium subscription to a media player.

 **This component will set up the following platforms.**